 And now…let’s talk about your copy!

-When submitting a text to be recorded, you’ll want it to be final.
-Or as close to final as possible.
+When submitting a script for a voice over recording, you’ll want it to be as final as possible, especially for long-form narration.

-Especially for long-form narration scripts (but not only), We highly recommend that you have a professional editor proof-read the text to make sure it’s 100% kosher.
+For that reason, we highly recommend that you have a professional editor proofread the text to make sure it’s 100% kosher.

-Most will happily include a round of revisions after the initial recording (as long as it’s done tastefully), but others may want to charge for pickups.
+Many will include a round of revisions after the initial recording (within reason), while others may charge for pickups.

-Always make sure you check what the voice actor’s revision policy is so that your expectations are aligned with theirs.
+To avoid surprises, always check the voice actor’s revision policy upfront so your expectations are aligned.

 Here are some examples to get you going: